 Lew said in a talk last Monday, “Obviously the value of a penny has gotten smaller and smaller as time has gone on.
 Even with low inflation, it continues to diminish.”

-Of course, Lew made no mention of the central role the Treasury and the Federal Reserve has played in this problem.
+Of course, Lew made no mention of the central role the Treasury and the Federal Reserve have played in this problem.

 So yes, the penny has already become functionally obsolete.
 Its days as a circulating coin will be numbered sooner or later – sooner if base metals prices start climbing markedly higher.